 8th Grade

-Students who choose Band, Strings, Chorus or Year-long Intervention courses will choose this course first.
-These are year-long courses and count as two semesters.
+Students who choose Band, Strings, Chorus, Art 1 (high school credit - by Art teacher recommendation only) or Year-long Reading Intervention courses (by teacher recommendation) will choose this course first.
+These are year-long courses and count as 2 semesters.

-Each student must choose either PE or Health.
-These are both semester classes.
+Each student must choose PE, this is a semester classes.

 Then choose from the following to equal a total of four semesters.